 The most common situation of missing files on Windows 10 is: files get deleted by users unintentionally or by some programs.

 Things to do before the recovery:

-- If you can’t find the files you need in recycle bin; and then, install it on your Windows 10 (you should remember not to choose the drive that may include missing files waiting to be recovered).
+- If you can’t find the files you need in Recycle Bin, please download MiniTool Power Data Recovery.
+Then, install it on your Windows 10 (you should remember not to choose the drive that may include missing files waiting to be recovered).

 Things to do during the recovery:

 As an example, I will recover deleted files in Windows 10 in the following steps.

 First step: run MiniTool Power Data Recovery and you will see the main software interface.
 On the left panel, you can see four recovery options: This PC, Removable Disk Drive, Hard Disk Drive, and CD/DVD Drive.

 - To recover deleted files from a local drive on your Windows 10, you can select This PC.